Oikio/clean-architecture-fe/readme.md

 Outer knowledge should only come from state or computedState steams Local state is appreciated especially if it's related to view.
-Components can be from any library, I will use React, but it's an implementation detail
+Components can be from any library, I will use React, but it's an implementation detail Reusable components should be in components folder, routes in routes folder

 Gateways, services and utils represent everything else.